 The Companioned Prayer instructions described in this book are quite detailed.
 As you engage in Companioned Prayer ministry and in continued prayer experiences, it is important to remember that God is not found in a program.
 The program is not what is important.
 The program and its processes should not become ends in themselves to be sought, acquired or defended.
 God is only found in God; not in any process.
 When we experience the closeness and presence of God repeatedly in Companioned Prayer, and as we are enriched and enlivened by the gift of his light and love, we may find ourselves being gifted with new understandings, perspectives, or even new consciousness regarding how God might be calling us into him.
 This may include new ways of praying or being in our personal relationship with him, or it may be other things yet unknown.
+For God is so much greater than your experiences of him.
+And the ways he calls us are many.

 Therefore, while continuing to pray and practice Companioned Prayer, it is vital to continue to be open to the mystery of God as he may personally call you into being in him, awakening in him, and being present in him.
 This is the great divine mystery to be followed.
 Be open to what might come next.